alex-lawson/sparkz/readme.txt

 CREDITS/ACKNOWLEDGEMENTS
 -Many scripts and assets taken with or without modification from the Starbound base assets.
 Much of the credit for this mod goes to the excellent development team at Chucklefish
--Thanks to lesokyz for testing!
+-Thanks to leosky for testing!

 VERSION HISTORY

-v2.0 PRERELEASE
+v2.0
 -Added "Data Wire" functionality - send numbers over wires!
+    -Displays, Sensors (4 types), Scanner, Counter, Comparator, Operator, Memory Cell, Binarizer -Added Traps (3 types)
+-Added a Quick Wall Button
+-Added Wired Target (WIP)
+-Improvements to a few vanilla wired objects
--Removed a number of objects which have been added to the base game -Too much stuff to list
+-Removed a number of objects which have been added to the vanilla game -Many small (and large) changes and reworks

 v1.1
 -Added .modinfo file